Panasonic FZ300 vs LX10

 The side-by-side display below illustrates the physical size and weight of the Panasonic FZ300 and the Panasonic LX10.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the FZ300 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX10 is considerably smaller (48 percent) than the Panasonic FZ300.
 Moreover, the LX10 is substantially lighter (55 percent) than the FZ300.
 It is worth mentioning in this context that the FZ300 is splash and dust resistant, while the LX10 does not feature any corresponding weather-sealing.